JWeis/nearme-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 }
 ```

-We are calling form called `session_create_form` with the same arguments we have received from the `callback_actions`.
+This calls the `session_create_form` with the same arguments you received from the `callback_actions`.

-Lets create that form now.
+Create the `session_create_form` form now.

 ### Create `session_create_form` form

-SessionForm is supported by the server, so you don't need to define anything - server will take care of handling user credentials and authenticate user.
+SessionForm is supported by the server, so you don't need to define anything—the server will take care of handling user credentials and authenticating the user.

 ##### form_configurations/session_create_form